Community Wealth Building Programme

 Decision and Notification

-- Approval: Successful applicants are notified and provided with a grant agreement outlining the terms and conditions
+• Approval: Successful applicants will be notified on or before September 26 and provided with a grant agreement outlining the terms and conditions

 Grant Agreement